 - By renting or hiring a car/taxi.

 Love this?
-Explore the entire list of things to do in Hartford before you plan your trip.
+Explore the entire list of places to visit in Hartford before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Hartford and book an accommodation of your choice.

 90.51% of people who visit Hartford include The Mark Twain House And Museum in their plan